karnaugh-maps

 Take the Next Step in Your Curriculum

-If you're following our 70-Lesson Curriculum, this deep dive bridges the gap between the basics of gates and the complexity of system design:
+If you’re following our structured learning path on digisim.io, this deep dive bridges the gap between the basics of gates and the complexity of system design:

 Ready to see the difference for yourself?
-Head over to the digisim.io editor, build the brute-force and optimized circuits from our example, and watch those waveforms align.
+Open the digisim.io editor, build the brute-force and optimized circuits from our example, and watch those waveforms align on the oscilloscope.